Is your child struggling with constipation?

 Perform Abdominal Massage – Gently massage your child’s abdomen in a clockwise direction to stimulate the digestive tract and relieve constipation.

-The above are great home remedies for constipation that you can adopt as part of your child’s healthy eating plan to prevent long-term constipation.
+The above are great home remedies on constipation that you can adopt as part of your child’s healthy eating plan.

 See below for a list of some of the best foods for constipated kids.